-What's waterproof, sounds great, affordably priced, and shaped like a flying saucer?
+What's waterproof, great sounding, affordably priced, and shaped like a flying saucer?
 The UE Roll Bluetooth speaker, which is currently on sale at BestBuy for $45, the lowest price I've seen for it yet.

 The Roll is an awesome little device, with a surprising amount of punch for its size and a form factor that makes it easy to carry in a backpack or purse.
 I reviewed the Roll 2 earlier this year and was very impressed.
 It's one of my go-to speakers any time I travel due to its impressive sound, portability, and durability.